-In a nutshell, outsourced accounting is an all-inclusive, online monthly accounting service for businesses that don’t want to handle all their accounting functions in-house.
+In a nutshell, outsourced accounting is an all-inclusive, cloud-based monthly accounting service for businesses that don’t want to handle all their accounting functions in-house.
 It’s typically a package of different services — including things like bookkeeping, payroll, financial reporting, and tax compliance — that’s designed to perform the work traditionally done by employees or staff.

 How outsourced accounting works

-Broadly speaking, outsourced accounting has two main components: 1) a cloud-based accounting system (which allows people to work on the books from any location); and 2) an outside accountant who logs in on a regular basis, completes your accounting work online, and manages the system.
+Broadly speaking, outsourced accounting has two main components: 1) a cloud-based accounting system (which allows people to work on the books from any location); and 2) an outside accountant who logs in on a regular basis, completes your accounting work online, and manages the overall system.

-who outsourced accounting is — and isn’t — a good fit for
+who outsourced accounting is (and isn’t) a good fit for

-Just because outsourced accounting is now feasible (thanks to the cloud), that doesn’t mean it’s the right strategy for every situation.
+Just because outsourced accounting is now possible (thanks to the cloud), that doesn’t mean it’s the right strategy for every situation.
 For example, if you have enough day-to-day work to keep a full-time employee busy, or complex workflows that would be difficult for an outside accountant to understand, outsourcing probably isn’t going to be a good fit for you.

 the 80:20 rule